Washington Township, Bergen County, New Jersey

-Washington Township, officially the Township of Washington, is a township in Bergen County, New Jersey, United States.
+Washington Township (officially the Township of Washington) is a township in Bergen County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 9,285, an increase of 183 (+2.0%) of the 2010 census count of 9,102, reflecting an increase of 164 (+1.8%) from the 8,938 counted in the 2000 census.

 History

 The Lenape Native Americans first inhabited the township and many names throughout the general area were passed down from the Lenape.
 Pascack and Kinderkamack are just two of these names.
 However, after Dutch and other European settlers began arriving in the 16th and 17th centuries, the Lenape population was decimated.
 It is estimated that by 1750, 90% of the Lenape population in and around present-day New Jersey was killed by European settlement through war and European diseases.